kiralyta/kiralyta/README.md

 - 👋 Hi, I’m @kiralyta from Hungary
-- 👀 I’m interested in Laravel, Vue.js and Ionic framework
+- 👀 I’m interested in Laravel and Vue.js